-Kate Tribe is the founder and CEO of classikON, one of the first marketplaces in Australia dedicated entirely to classical music events.
+Kate Tribe is the founder of classikON, one of the first marketplaces in Australia dedicated entirely to classical music events.
 It has since expanded to include new music, jazz and cross-arts collaborations.

 Why did I start classikON?
 Many people assume I’m a musician because they regularly see me at concerts, so I’ll start with a confession, I can’t read music.
 I had piano lessons when I was a child until the teacher told my mum she was wasting her money.
 I was happy with this outcome.
 That’s not to say I don’t enjoy music, I grew up surrounded by it and became a part of who I am.”

 Kate is a supporter and appreciator of the benefits of being surrounded by music, particularly live performance.
 From a young age, jazz and classical music streamed from her parent’s speakers, they regularly went to concerts, and stories about the art and cultural life of Australia was discussed regularly at the dinner table, Kate became a part of the Australian music and arts scene by osmosis.

 Ken Tribe – Kate’s Grandfather and Renowned Arts Administrator

 In particular, it was Kate’s friendship with her grandfather, Ken Tribe who inspired and fostered her passion and appreciation for classical music the most.

 Ken Tribe AC was a visionary who transformed the classical music landscape in Australia.
 Gentle, generous, and with unfailing common sense and wisdom.
 Ken was a philanthropist, administrator, and supporter of the arts.
 He commissioned many Australian composers, helped establish Musica Viva (joining them in 1949) and was an inaugural member of the Australia Council and chairman of the Music Board.